Get ready for uni with a student account that works for you.Read more…

 What are the drawbacks of having a joint current account?

 Most partners find that having a joint current account is beneficial, however, it’s important that you work together with your partner to find the best way to manage your finances and expenses.

 Because both people have access to each other’s money, establishing trust and rules about what the account can be used for is important.
-You may find that some banks ask you to set a limit on what can be spent from the account or that both parties will need to give consent for applying an overdraft.
-Both people are responsible for any fees, charges or debts that arise from the account, and your individual credit ratings could be affected based on your partners’ financial activity.
+You may find that some banks ask you to set a limit on what can be spent from the account or that both parties will need to give consent for applying an overdraft facility.
+Both joint account holders are responsible for any fees, charges or debts that arise from the account, and your individual credit ratings could be affected based on your partners’ financial activity.

 Even though having a joint current account can make life much easier, it is also a responsibility that must be carefully discussed before making the commitment.